simonrob/canvas-helpers/README.md

 Please note that it is possible to quickly make major (and in some cases irreversible) changes to your Canvas courses using these scripts.
 As a result, you use these tools at your own risk, and take full responsibility for any actions taken.
 Most scripts have a `--dry-run` option that is highly recommended to use for testing before committing to an action.
+It is also well worth first running any experiments in a Sandbox course, or the Test or Beta version of your Canvas environment – see [this helpful introduction](https://community.canvaslms.com/t5/Canvas-Developers-Group/Canvas-APIs-Getting-started-the-practical-ins-and-outs-gotchas/ba-p/263685#toc-hId--974335714) for an overview here.

-The hope, however, is that you will find that going back what can be a tediously repetitive manual option in the web-based Canvas portal is inconceivable once you have set up a workflow that works for you.
+The hope regarding these tools, however, is that you will find that going back to what can be a tediously repetitive manual option in the web-based Canvas portal is inconceivable once you have set up a workflow that works for you.

 ### Getting started